Grout grimy

 3. 3

-For tougher stains, use a grout brush or other specialized tool to scrub the grout lines.
+For tougher stains, use a specialized grout cleaner or whitener, following the product instructions carefully.

 Frequently Asked Questions

-How do I prevent grout from getting grimy?
+How can I prevent grout from getting grimy?

 Connect with certified professionals in your area